isabella232/experience-manager-brand-portal.de-DE/help/using/troubleshoot-parallel-publishing.md

 ### Vorhandene Veröffentlichungskonfigurationen in Brand Portal bereinigen {#clean-up-existing-config}

 Most of the times when publishing is not working, the reason can be that the user who is publishing (for example: [!UICONTROL mac-&lt;tenantid&gt;-replication]) doesn't have the latest private key, and hence publish fails with "401 unauthorized" error and no other error is reported in replication agent logs.
 Um die Problembehebung zu vermeiden, können Sie stattdessen eine neue Konfiguration erstellen.
-Damit die neue Konfiguration ordnungsgemäß funktioniert, müssen Sie Folgendes aus dem AEM-Autor-Setup bereinigen:
+For the new configuration to work properly, clean up the following from AEM author setup:

 1. go to [!UICONTROL localhost:4502/crx/de] (considering you are running author instance on [!UICONTROL localhost:4502]):\
    i. delete /etc/replication/agents.author/mp_Replication*\
-   ii. delete /etc/cloudservices/mediaportal/&lt;config_name&gt;
+   ii. delete /etc/cloudservices/mediaportal/

-2. Gehen Sie zu [!UICONTROL localhost:4502/useradmin]:\
+1. Gehen Sie zu [!UICONTROL localhost:4502/useradmin]:\
    i search for user [!UICONTROL mac-&lt;tenantid&gt;-replication ii delete this user